-WHEREAS, the McGladrey firm, contracted to perform auditing and tax services, has discussed with the Audit Committee, and their review has confirmed on a test basis as part of the overall audit and tax preparation, the accuracy of the amount of the local and rural designation of grants approved, paid and accrued for 2014, and
+WHEREAS, the RSM US LLP firm has confirmed on a test basis as part of the overall audit and return preparation the accuracy of the amount and the local and rural designation of the grants approved, paid and accrued for 2015, and

-WHEREAS, the McGladrey firm has completed the 2014 990-PF and 990T Foundation annual tax returns which have been reviewed by the Audit Committee on November 3, 2015;
+WHEREAS, the RSM US LLP firm has completed the 2015 990-PF and 990T Foundation annual returns which were reviewed by the Audit Committee on November 3;

-THEREFORE, BE IT RESOLVED, that the Board of Trustees ratifies the Charles K. Blandin Foundation 2014 990-PF and 990T annual federal and state tax returns after review which have been signed by the appropriate authority, and with an IRS approved extension to November 15, filed the tax return by the approved April 2015 Court Order due date of September 15, 2015.
+BE IT FURTHER RESOLVED, that the Board of Trustees accepts the Charles K. Blandin Foundation 2015 990-PF and 990T annual returns after review which have been signed by the appropriate authority, and filed by the extension due date November 15, 2016.